How PoC Design and Development Can be the ‘Stepping-Stone of Success’ for Your IoT projects

-These kinds of low-cost IoT designs (best suited for demonstrations) are known as Proof-of-Concept (PoC) solutions or a Minimum Viable Products (MVP)
+These kinds of low-cost IoT designs (best suited for demonstrations) are known as Proof of Concept (PoC) solutions or Minimum Viable Products (MVP).

 PoC solution development for IoT projects has become a preferred route of Digital Transformation for global businesses across domains like Automotive, Mining, Food Processing, Healthcare, Oil & Gas and other Industrial Automation use-cases.

-In order to understand the reasons behind the (growing) popularity of IoT PoC development, we had a detailed conversation with Vidya Sagar, Head – IoT & Infotainment Solutions at Embitel Technologies.
+In order to understand the reasons behind the (growing) popularity of IoT PoC development, we had a detailed conversation with Vidya Sagar, Head – IoT & Connected Car Solutions at Embitel Technologies.

-Sagar has more than 18 years of experience specifically in the domains of product engineering, Infotainment, Car HUD and Industrial IoT.
+Sagar has more than two decades of experience specifically in the domains of product engineering, Infotainment, Car HUD and Industrial IoT.